virtualforce/TI-Sensor-Tag-with-Raspberry-Pi/README.md

 #Challenges:

-As it is a research based IoT solution, so there are lot of challenges I faced and some of the challenges and there work around are as followings:
+As it is a research based IoT solution, so there are lot of challenges I faced, some of the challenges and there workarounds are as followings:

+1.